CONFLICT MINERALS POLICY

 In 2017, the EU Conflict Minerals Regulations was enacted.
 It requires EU importers of 3TG need to comply with, and report on, supply chain due diligence obligations if the minerals originate, or potentially originate, from conflict-affected and high-risk areas.
 Unlike the US legislation, it is not limited to 3TG from specific geographical locations.

-Although the US and EU legislation does not directly apply to Telit, Telit understands the importance of managing its own supply chain in order to play its part in the responsible sourcing of Conflict Minerals.
+Although the US and EU legislation does not directly apply to Telit Cinterion, Telit Cinterion understands the importance of managing its own supply chain in order to play its part in the responsible sourcing of Conflict Minerals.

-Telit employs reasonable endeavours to obtain conflict-free 3TG.
-Since Telit’s suppliers may acquire and use 3TG from multiple sources worldwide, Telit is likely to be many levels away from the beginning of the supply chain for the components used in the products it manufacturers or contracts to manufacture.
-Telit expects its suppliers to have their own policies in place and to take due diligence measures that will enable Telit to be reasonably assured that products and component supplied to it containing 3TG are conflict free.
+Telit Cinterion employs reasonable endeavors to obtain conflict-free 3TG.
+Since Telit Cinterion’s suppliers may acquire and use 3TG from multiple sources worldwide, Telit Cinteion is likely to be many levels away from the beginning of the supply chain for the components used in the products it manufacturers or contracts to manufacture.
+Telit Cinterion expects its suppliers to have their own policies in place and to take due diligence measures that will enable Telit Cinterion to be reasonably assured that products and component supplied to it containing 3TG are conflict free.

 • exercise due diligence with relevant suppliers and encourage its suppliers to do likewise with their suppliers.